Drisan James: National Football League

 James signed a free agent contract with the National Football League Chicago Bears in May, 2007.
 He was on the practice squad of the Oakland Raiders during the 2007 season.
-He is now a Free Agent.

 On November 24, 2008, James signed a contract with the Philadelphia Eagles to be on the practice squad.

 Canadian Football League

 James signed with the Hamilton Tiger-Cats on May 29, 2009.
 He played two seasons for the team.

-Post-career
+Life after football

 James now works as a software engineer in Boise, Idaho.